tiwaririshu8757/News/README.md

 Support for categories (e.g. Sports, Tech, Business).

+📸 Screenshots
+This project includes app screenshots to showcase the UI and features.

+* Screenshots are located in the [screenshots](Screenshots) directory.

+* They demonstrate key parts of the app including onboarding, login, home page, and settings.

+* You can view them directly in the folder or include them in documentation/Play Store listing.

 📄 License
 This project is open source and available under the MIT License.